IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

    Also note that the Cloudant **package** itself defines parameters that, if bound with values, can be used by all actions in the package automatically.
 For this package, they include `host` and `dbname` to identify the database instance.

-   There Cloudant package also declares required authentication parameters that all actions will need to access the database instance.
+   The Cloudant package also declares authentication parameters that all actions will need to access the database instance.
 The specific parameters needed will vary depending on the authentication protocol selected for Cloudant.
 In this case, `username` and `password` would be used for *Basic* authentication or `iamApiKey` and `iamUrl` would be used for *OAuth* standard authentication.

 {% hint style="info" %}
 * Parameters listed under the package with a prefix `'*'` are predefined, bound parameters.